RegFormer: An Efficient Projection-Aware Transformer Network for Large-Scale Point Cloud Registration

 The second class directly estimates transformation in an end-to-end manner \cite{aoki2019pointnetlk,wang2019deep,huang2020feature,yew2020rpm}.
 Point clouds are aligned with learned soft correspondences or without explicit correspondences.
 Among these, PointNetLK \cite{aoki2019pointnetlk} is a landmark that extracts global descriptors and estimates transformation with Lucas-Kanade algorithm \cite{lucas1981iterative}.
 FMR \cite{huang2020feature} enforces the optimization of registration by minimizing feature-metric projection errors.
 However, these direct registration methods can not generalize well to large-scale scenes \cite{huang2021predator}.
 Our method falls into this category and is specially designed for large-scale registration.

 \textbf{Large-scale point cloud registration.} Large-scale registration is less studied in previous works.
 DeepVCP \cite{lu2019deepvcp} incorporates both the local similarity and global geometric constraints in an end-to-end manner.
 Although it is evaluated on outdoor benchmarks, its keypoint matching is still constrained in local space.
 With a larger keypoint detection range, HRegNet \cite{lu2021hregnet} introduces bilateral and neighborhood consensus into keypoint features and achieves state-of-the-art.
-Different from previous works \cite{lu2019deepvcp,lu2021hregnet,wiesmann2022dcpcr} that focus on local descriptions, we address the issue from a more global perspective thanks to the long-range dependencies capturing ability of transformer.
-Our RegFormer has no need for searching keypoint and explicit point-to-point correspondences, which directly outputs pose in a single pass.
+Different from previous works \cite{lu2019deepvcp,lu2021hregnet,wiesmann2022dcpcr} that mostly focus on local descriptors, we address the issue from a more global perspective thanks to the long-range dependencies capturing ability of transformer.
+Motivated by recent scene flow works \cite{wang2022sfgan,wang2021unsupervised}, our RegFormer has no need for searching keypoint and explicit point-to-point correspondences, which learns implicit cross-frame motion and directly outputs pose in a single pass.

 \textbf{Transformer in registration tasks.} Most existing works \cite{wang2019deep,fu2021robust,yew2022regtr,yu2021cofinet} only treat transformer as a frame association module.
 Among these, DCP \cite{wang2019deep} first utilizes a vanilla transformer to correlate downsampled features.
 RGM \cite{fu2021robust} proposes a framework based on deep graph matching, where transformer is employed to dynamically learn the soft edges of nodes.
 REGTR \cite{yew2022regtr} outputs overlap scores and the location information through cross-attention, but it can not handle large-scale scenes.
 Our RegFormer achieves linear complexity by revisiting attention within non-overlapping windows.
 Transformer is designed for not only frame association but also feature extraction.
 To the best of our knowledge, our RegFormer is the first pure transformer-based registration network.